 Totton & Eling Cricket Club is a ‘Club Marked’ Cricket Club offering great facilities.
 The Club has Adult & Colt Teams and prides itself on bringing through local & young talent with their experienced coaches.
 For more information on the Cricket Team itself please visit www.tottonandelingcc.co.uk

 The Cricket Clubhouse Venue is run by the team at ‘Totton & Eling Cricket Club Events’.
-Previously known as Totton Sports & Social Club and the BAT Sports & Social Club prior to this.
+Previously known as Totton Sports Club and the BAT Sports & Social Club prior to this.

 Our Venue is an ideal location for Corporate Events, Wedding Receptions and Private Functions including Parties, Christenings & Life Celebrations.
-We offer a large Function Room with a Private Bar and Professional Catering ranging from bar meals, hot & cold buffets, BBQ’s, Hog Roasts to sit down formal dinners.
-We also hold annual club events including our stunning firework display, New Year’s Eve and Christmas Parties, popular tribute band nights and children’s discos.
+We offer a large Function Room with a Private Bar and Professional Catering ranging from bar meals, hot & cold buffets, BBQ’s to sit down formal dinners.
+We also hold annual club events including our stunning firework display, New Year’s Eve and Christmas Parties, popular tribute band nights and children’s parties.

 Please see the relevant event page or view our ‘What’s On’ calendar for details of all upcoming events.

 We are a family friendly club and offer Social Membership.
-Some of the key benefits include a designated Members Bar showing all major Sporting Events, regular Club Events, a Children’s Play Park for the under 10’s (plus 1.3 acres of cricket field!) along with basketball nets and goal posts for the older children, and much more!
+Some of the key benefits include a designated Members Bar showing all major Sporting Events, regular Club Events, 1.3 acres of cricket field! along with basketball nets and goal posts for children to use, and much more!